HackCU/pages/_pages/guide/mentor.md

 description: Guide to mentor during HackCU Episode VI
 ---

-HackCU is thrilled to have you help out this year at HackCU VI!
+HackCU is thrilled to have you help out this year at HackCU 8!
 This event would not be complete without you.
 As a mentor, you will be helping students work on projects, learn all about a new technology, or come up with creative ideas.
 Participants will then have 12 hours to work on any project they choose.
 HackCU gives participants the resources, space, and time to create something amazing.

 ## Who is a mentor?